︎home ︎upcoming ︎ig ︎about ︎archive

 a finite frame that gestures toward what cannot be fully contained.

-keep up with us. we are always interested in collaborations.
+keep up with us.

 ---